 Koch Scholars meet weekly on Wednesday evenings to discuss selections from at least 10 important books on the subject of freedom and responsibility.
 The agenda of these discussions is to engage the ideas in the books.
 Each Koch Scholar will receive a stipend of $1,000 and all texts.
 A light meal will be served each week.

 Please apply to become a Koch Scholar if:

 Applicants are chosen based on their application materials.
-Those chosen as finalists undergo interviews with Professors Chris Fawson, Randy T Simmons, Michael Thomas, Diana Thomas and Bill Shughart.
+Those chosen as finalists undergo interviews with Professors Chris Fawson, Randy T Simmons, and Bill Shughart.
 Applicants may be asked for references or additional materials.
-Application deadline for Spring 2014 is Friday, November 1, 2013 at 5:00 pm.
+Application deadline for Fall 2014 is Friday, March 28, 2014 at 5:00 pm.